 SUBSEQUENT MEASUREMENT (continued)

 Subsequent measurement depends on the category into which the financial instrument is classified.

 +

 FINANCIAL LIABILITIES

-↓ +
+¥

 Fair value through profit or loss Amortised cost

 Includes financial liabilities held for trading; derivatives; and financial liabilities designated as at fair value through profit or loss on initial recognition (strict rules apply).
 All financial liabilities that are not classified at fair value through profit or loss.

 +

-Measured at: Measured at:
+Measured at: Fair value with all gains and losses being recognised in profit or loss.
+Measured at: